K-MYR/CodeReviews.MVC.Budget/README.md

 It integrates structured backend design patterns with direct JavaScript DOM manipulation to create a smooth user experience.

 ---

+## 🛠️ Planned Features

+These are improvements and new features I plan to implement in future iterations of the application:

+- **Savings Category Type:** Introduce a dedicated category type for savings to better track financial goals.
+- **Enhanced Responsive Design:** Improve layout and usability for smaller screens and mobile devices.

 ## ⚠️ Disclaimer